 What Is Premium Finance?

-Premium finance is a financial strategy where financial institutions pay all or part of the insurance premium of a high death benefit life insurance policy where the cost of the premium would otherwise adversely affect cash flow of the business or individual.
-The bank is repaid either through cash value appreciation or death benefit proceeds.
+Premium finance is a strategy where financial institutions pay all or part of an insurance premium to help fund a high value life insurance policy where the cost of the premium adversely affects cash flow of the business or individual.
+The bank loan is later repaid either through cash value appreciation or death benefit proceeds.

 Why Use Premium Finance

-Premium financed life insurance allows high net worth individuals and business the ability to access life insurance for wealth creation, preservation, key man coverage, business succession,retirement funding and other financial goals while keeping funds liquid for in-place investments or opportunities.
+Premium financed life insurance allows high net worth individuals and businesses the ability to utilize life insurance for funding certain needs while keeping personal or business funds liquid for other opportunities.
+For example:

 How Does Premium Finance Work?

 Although each premium finance arrangement is unique, typically an individual and bank jointly fund the first 5 years of a 15 year policy.
 The bank subsequently funds the next 5 years.
 The remaining 5 years require no funding.
 At the 15th year, the bank loan is repaid through cash value accumulation in the policy.

 In the hypothetical example below, day 1 starts with a $1,059,930 Death Benefit.
 By year 16, the policy would generate $58,000 in retirement income!
 Financial leverage means you only pay 50 % of the premium for 5 years!

 Hypothetical Example For 55 Year Old Male

 Notice immediate death benefit of over $1million with equal annual contributions by bank and individual.